We Have Been Living A Nomadic Retirement Lifestyle Since January 2018

 How We Do It

-Needless to say, we have had to make some definite sacrifices leading up to starting this adventure i.e. selling a successful business and resigning from a great career.
-The biggest sacrifice is being away from family and friends for extended periods of time.
+To start this adventure, we had to make some real sacrifices like selling a successful business and leaving a fulfilling career.
+The biggest sacrifice, however, has been being away from family and friends for long stretches.

-Although we may have less face-to-face contact time, with many, we now actually have more contact (online) i.e. Messenger and Skype calls.
-Occasionally, we need to compromise on everyday comforts to travel light and within budget, but we never compromise on our safety.
+While we may have less face-to-face time, we’re actually in touch more often through online calls and messaging.
+Occasionally, we give up a few everyday comforts to keep our travels light and budget-friendly, but we never compromise on our safety.

 Where We Travel